sigveks94/TDT4140-Software-Engineering/readme.md

 ### Prerequisites

-What things you need to install of software and how to install them
+What things you need to install of software and how to install them.

 - Eclipse (Oxygen)
 - Jetty, follow this https://eclipse-jetty.github.io/installation.html